quindar/quindar-angular/readme.md

   <script src="config/clientSettings.js"></script>
 ```

-* You can manually re-test your new quindar-angular mission operations application to verify if the application works as expected.
+* You can manually re-test your new quindar-ux-angular mission operations application to verify if the application works as expected.
-  - There will be some automated widget test scripts in the quindar-angular project.
+  - There will be some automated widget test scripts in the quindar-ux-angular project.
   - You can run "nodemon server.js" and open a Web browser with the URL http://localhost:3000 to test the changes.

 You will find detailed technical documentation (e.g. user guide) and examples in the subfolders.